jdc72/Hubitat/linked_device_labeler/README.md

 ## Installation

 ### Step 1: Import and Add the App
-- Install the application via HPM (search for "Linked" or "Labeler")
+- Install the application via HPM (search for "Linked" or "Labeler", requires "Fast Search")
 - Install the application from this repository via the Apps Code page: [`LinkedDeviceLabeler.groovy`](https://raw.githubusercontent.com/jdc72/Hubitat/main/linked_device_labeler/src/LinkedDeviceLabeler.groovy).
 - Add the application via "Add user app" on the Apps page.